alexanderbazhenoff/virtue-da-dirty-soul-intro/README.md

 ## Story

 A short intro which was based on c-jeff's (now seajeff's) ideas then.
 Made specially for final version of the game wich was totally repacked and re-linked.
 I had to clear system variables and other useless data from the game code block, so I run this game over 100 times those night.
 As the result I still remember every note from the music...
-Fun days!
+Anyway 18 years later I like this co-work, this prod looks good and fun enough.

 ## Related